You cannot buy the revolution.

 At Blume, a key defining attribute of all those who work here is founder empathy.
 For most of

 us have been founders ourselves.
-Blume itself is a homegrown startup itself, all of eight years old.
+Blume itself is a homegrown startup itself, all of 10 years old.
 Like the startups we fund, we too face similar challenges, be it around fund raising or competing with marquee brands.
 This has helped instil in us a deep sense of empathy and an understanding of the challenges the founder faces.
 And that makes us deeply committed to supporting them through their journeys, ones tough, hard and long.